 - Gather all the ingredients.

-- In a large skillet, heat olive oil on medium heat and cook garlic and bay leaf until fragrant.
+- In a large skillet, heat 3 Tbsp extra virgin olive oil on medium heat and cook 2 cloves garlic (sliced) and 1 bay leaf (cut in half) until fragrant.

-- Add onion, carrot, and celery and sauté until golden brown.
+- Add 1 onion (minced), 1 carrot (minced), and 1 rib celery (minced).
+Sauté until golden brown.

-- Add the meat and break into pieces with wooden spoon.
+- Add ½ lb ground beef and ¼ lb ground pork.
+Break into pieces with wooden spoon.

-- Add red wine and let it simmer until the alcohol is evaporated (no longer strong wine smell).
+- Add 1 cup red wine and let it simmer until the alcohol is evaporated (no longer a strong wine smell).

-- Add the whole tomato and break up into small pieces with a wooden spoon.
-Add vegetable stock and mushrooms.
+- Add 1 can whole tomato and break up into small pieces with a wooden spoon.
+Add 2 cups vegetable stock/broth and 8 button mushrooms (sliced).

 - Using a fine-mesh strainer, skim off the scum and foam on the surface.
 This process is important to achieve a refined taste.
-Prepare a bowl or measuring cup filled with water to clean the sieve.
+Prepare a bowl or measuring cup filled with water to clean the sieve as you skim.

 - Cook the sauce, uncovered, on medium-low heat until the liquid is almost evaporated, about for 1 hour.
-Stir once in a while to make sure the ingredients are not stuck on the bottom of the pan.
-When you can draw a line on the bottom of the pan with a spatula, it's done.
+Stir once in a while to make sure the ingredients do not stick to the bottom of the skillet.
+When you can draw a line on the bottom of the pan with a spatula, it‘s done.
+Toward the end of cooking, boil a pot of water and cook the spaghetti (or pasta of your choice).

-- Add butter and stir to combine.
-Season the sauce with salt and pepper to taste (make sure you taste it.
-Don't be shy on salt as you would eat with pasta).
-Serve the meat sauce on spaghetti and garnish with parsley.
-Grate Parmesan cheese at the table before you enjoy.
+- Add 2 Tbsp unsalted butter and stir to combine.
+Season the sauce with Diamond Crystal kosher salt and freshly ground black pepper to taste (make sure you taste it.
+Don‘t be shy on salt as you will serve the sauce with pasta).
+Serve the meat sauce on spaghetti and garnish with chopped parsley.
+Top the dish with grated Parmigiano-Reggiano or Parmesan cheese at the table.
+Enjoy!

 To Store